pingcap/community/incubator/README.md

 ## Benefits

-PingCAP want to build a healthy commmunity ecosystem.
+PingCAP wants to build a healthy community ecosystem.
 All community programs are welcomed to join the PingCAP incubator program.
-The incubator program will get fully support by PingCAP and community.
+The incubator program will get full support by PingCAP and the community.

 - Rich resources support:
   - Great Mentors:
-    - At least 2 mentors with the ability to provide technical and practical guidance to the project
+    - At least 2 mentors with the ability to provide technical and practical guide to the project
-    - Mentors with high community roles (Developer community Committer or TiDB UserGroup Ambassodor)
+    - Mentors with high community roles (Developer community Committer or TiDB UserGroup Ambassador)
   - PingCAP
     - Official learning resources
     - Necessary tutoring lessons